 No, Berkshire is not an ETF, but if it were, it would demonstrate several advantages over one based on the S&P 500.
 The management cost of the 25 employees in Omaha would amount to less than one basis point of the company’s market capitalization compared to the 17 basis points at Vanguard.

-Berkshire’s $72 billion in cash and $24 billion a year in cash flow give the company the ability to keep adding more companies to its portfolio to increase future earnings, and cash flow.
+Berkshire’s $72 billion in cash and $24 billion a year in cash flow give the company the ability to keep adding more companies to its portfolio to increase future earnings, and cash flow, not as in index bubble.